Configure Azure as an IdP in the Cloud Identity Engine

 - Add userthen selectUsers and groups.

-- Add an IdP Provider profile in the Cloud Identity Engine app.
+- Add Azure as an authentication type in the Cloud Identity Engine app.

 - Enter aProfile Name.